SuzuSuzu-HaruHaru/league-standings/README.md

 | 3        | Slovakia   | 1   | 1     | 1    | 3         | 3             | 0                | **4**  |
 | 4        | Ukraine    | 1   | 1     | 1    | 2         | 4             | -2               | **4**  |

-You must know that one peculiar thing about UEFA's tiebreaker regulations is that it contains a special provision: whenever more than two teams are tied on points and head-to-head criteria are applied between them, and these manage to separate only some of them while leaving the rest still tied, then the head-to-head criteria are to be reapplied from the beginning *only between the teams that are still tied.*
+You must know that one peculiar thing about UEFA's tiebreaker regulations is that it contains a special provision: whenever more than two teams are tied on points and head-to-head criteria are applied between them, and these manage to separate only some of the teams while leaving the rest still tied, then the head-to-head criteria are to be reapplied from the beginning *only between the teams that are still tied.*

 However, the way I just worded it might leave some ambiguity.
-If we try it on the above example, where all teams are equal on points (and so the head-to-head sub-table ends up coinciding with the whole table anyway), we see that goal difference manages to separate Slovakia and Ukraine from the rest, leaving them at the bottom with 0 and -2 respectively; thus, given what we just said, one might expect that, in order to resolve the still-remaining tie between Romania and Belgium, on would reapply the head-to-head criteria from the beginning to the matches that concern only these two teams—which in this case was just one single match that Belgium won 2-0 in the second matchday.
-It looks like Belgium should have come first.
+If we try it on the above example, where all teams are equal on points (and so the head-to-head sub-table ends up coinciding with the whole table anyway), we see that goal difference manages to separate Slovakia and Ukraine from the rest, leaving them at the bottom with 0 and -2 respectively; thus, given what we just said, one might expect that, in order to resolve the still-remaining tie between Romania and Belgium, we would reapply the head-to-head criteria from the beginning to the matches that concern only these two teams—which in this case was just one single match that Belgium won 2-0 in the second matchday.
+Seeing it this way, it looks like Belgium should have come first.

-But here is the catch: according to official European Championship regulations, once certain teams separate from others in a head-to-head comparison, **the tiebreaking will not reset until they have run out.** Only when the list of tiebreakers is exhausted, and if some teams still remain tied, are head-to-head results recalculated based solely on the matches played among the still-tied teams.
-In this case, the list of tiebreakers is the number of points, the goal difference and the number of goals scored: after Slovakia and Ukraine are sorted on goal difference, the head-to-head procedure will not reset until at least the number of goals scored is examined—and this is what ultimately ends up putting Romania (Romania 4, Belgium 2).
+But here is the catch: according to official European Championship regulations, once certain teams separate from others in a head-to-head comparison, ***the tiebreaking will not reset until they have run out.*** Only when the list of tiebreakers is exhausted, and if some teams still remain tied, are head-to-head results recalculated based solely on the matches played among the still-tied teams.
+In this case, the list of tiebreakers is the number of points, the goal difference and the number of goals scored: after Slovakia and Ukraine are sorted on goal difference, the head-to-head procedure will not reset until at least the number of goals scored is examined—and this is what ultimately ends up putting Romania on top (Romania 4, Belgium 2).

-**Whether the full list of criteria is expected to run out before resetting the head-to-head procedure is decided by the `sorting.h2h.span` key,** which can take the string value `"all"` to signify the style that we have just seen (the one where we must wait until all criteria are applied before rewriting any head-to-head sub-tables) or the string value `"single"` to mean the opposite, i.e. the case when head-to-head restarts from the beginning every single time some teams separate from the rest (the same line of reasoning that, in our fictional example, had made Belgium the winner of the group).
+**Whether the full list of criteria is expected to run out before resetting the head-to-head procedure is decided by the `sorting.h2h.span` key,** which can take the string value `"all"` to signify the style that we have just seen (the one where we must wait until all criteria are applied before re-evaluating any head-to-head sub-tables) or the string value `"single"` to mean the opposite, i.e. the case when head-to-head restarts from the beginning every single time some teams separate from others (basically the same line of reasoning that, in our fictional example, had made Belgium the winner of the group).

-Notice, however, how some competitions do not have this provision at all: the FIFA World Cup is one prime example, where head-to-head criteria apply after the overall one but there is no requirement to restart them at any point should they only help to separate some teams, but not others.
-This behavior can be replicated via the third and last accepted value, `"none"`.

 ### Optional sorting keys